allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 Each of these circumstances affects grades differently.

+##### Note about assignment completion

+This agreement operates on the understanding that circumstances may arise which interfere with completing assignments on time.
+Should a citizen need more time to complete work, they should file an issue on the repository containing the work which will be late.

 #### Incomplete assignments

 For every two (2) incomplete assignments, a citizen's course grade will be lowered by half a letter grade (e.g. _two_ (2) incomplete assignments would result in a mark of `C-`, et al.).